Lysxia/bluefin-algae/README.md

 The scoped exceptions from `Bluefin.Exception` are not completely scoped because they can be observed by `bracket`.
-That is probably the right behavior in practice, but for the sake of science, `Bluefin.Algae.Error` provides truly scoped exceptions, and implements "`bracket`-observable" exceptions on top.
+That is probably the right behavior in practice, but makes the semantics of Bluefin less clear.
+For the sake of science, `Bluefin.Algae.Exception` provides truly scoped exceptions, and implements "`bracket`-observable" scoped exceptions on top.

 ### Comparison with Bluefin effects